JaineInvent/AFSRM-Winter-Break-Stuff/AFSRM/RevisedPlan.md

 # Mechanical
 1. Identify dimensions:
-Due to the 3D printers have a max bed size of 150mm x 150mm, I chose a radius of 40mm.
-Could've went larger, however, I want to decrease print times.
-This will come with challenges with thermal, they will be unchallenging soon.
+Due to the 3D printers have a max bed size of 150mm x 150mm, I chose a radius of 65mm.
-- r = 40mm
+- r = 65mm
 2. Identify Power(output) and torque requirements:
 - I'll find an interesting robot online, and base my actuator goals based on that of the existing actuator
 - Based on electrical constraints, I can calculate max torque for my actuator